DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

     - JITTER : 30 milliseconds or less
     - LOSS : 1% or less

-- If these standards are not met, there could be a noticeable reduction in the QUALITY of the phone call
+- If these standards are not met, there could be a noticeable reduction in the quality of the phone call